How to care for your pet in winter

 Pet insurance from Purely Pets can give your pet the cover they deserve at a price to suit any budget.
 Vets’ fees for accidents, illness or both can be covered from between £1,000 and £15,000, depending on the level of cover you choose.

 With 15 levels of lifetime cover on offer, you can pick a policy that suits your budget and requirements.
-As well as our award-winning protection, you can choose an excess from £60, use an online policy management portal, and speak to our specialist insurance team for advice.
+As well as access to 24/7 pet care with Joii, and online portal to manage claims, speak to our specialist insurance team for advice.

 Get a pet insurance quote today.